CI Visibility is not available in the selected site () at this time.

 To enable instrumentation of pytest tests, add the --ddtrace option when running pytest, specifying the name of the service or library under test in the DD_SERVICE environment variable, and the environment where tests are being run (for example, local when running tests on a developer workstation, or ci when running them on a CI provider) in the DD_ENV environment variable:

-You can add custom tags to your tests by using the declaring ddspan as argument to your test:
+To add custom tags to your tests, declare ddspan as an argument in your test:

 fromddtraceimporttracer# Declare `ddspan` as argument to your testdeftest_simple_case(ddspan):# Set your tagsddspan.set_tag("test_owner","my_team")# test continues normally# ...